nwpray/react-forms-system/README.md

 ### Basic Validation

-Each control is passed as a property a set of validation states `validationState` as a prop which can be used to render itself appropriately for validation states.
+Each control is passed a set of validation states (`validationState`) as a prop, which can be used to render itself appropriately for validation states.
 The inherent members of `validationState` are dirty, touched, pending and valid.

 **Dirty** - The control has fired the `onValueChange` event